 Ghana Travel Health Advice

 Health regulations in Ghana require that visitors be in possession of a current medical vaccination certificate for yellow fever.
 Prophylactics against malaria are recommended and waterborne diseases are prevalent, including outbreaks of cholera during the rainy season.
 Visitors are advised to buy bottled drinking water, which is widely available.
 Vaccinations are recommended for hepatitis A, hepatitis B and typhoid when travelling to Ghana.
 A meningococcus vaccination is also recommended if you are there in the dry season (November to June).
 If you are going to be spending a lot of time outdoors and may be at risk of animal bites then a rabies vaccination may also be suggested.
-Bird flu has been confirmed in Ghana, but the risk to visitors is considered to be very low; as a precaution it is advisable to avoid close contact with live birds and ensure all poultry products are well cooked.
 Good medical facilities are found in all the cities and major towns, but facilities outside urban areas are poor and emergency services are limited.
 Medical insurance is advised and should cover medical evacuation.
 If you need certain prescription medication, it is advised that you take it with you, along with a signed and dated note from your doctor explaining what it is and why you need it.

 View information on diseases:

 We are looking for contributors for our Ghana travel guide.
 If you are a local, a regular traveller to Ghana or a travel professional with time to contribute and answer occasional forum questions, please contact us.